 Court Records are considered public records, so they are accessible to anyone who requests them.
 These records include a court case file that includes a court docket and all documents and filings filed in your court case.
 You are able to access your court records on the internet, or at Clerk of Court in the jurisdiction where the case was filed.

 Every state maintains a record of someone’s criminal past.
 These online databases are connected and you can track criminal backgrounds from other states.
-Go to county courthouse and inquire, or check the website.
+Go to county courthouse and inquire in person, or you can check the website.
 It is helpful to know the county the crime was committed in, and if the crime was in a different state entirely, you may have to pay for a more comprehensive search.

 A search of someone’s criminal history you are able to get a report detailing any arrests, charges, or convictions that may be on a person’s record for these crimes: